HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/run_core_config_engine.md

     ```

 2. Run the config engine command using the `containerConfigEngine.sh` wrapper script.
-    This script tells the Kubernetes probes that a Configuration task is in progress:
+    This script pauses the Kubernetes probes when a Configuration task is in progress.
+This prevents any unintended restarts of the Pod:

     On the Core pod, use the following command to run the config engine command